Fear The Walking Dead is back with this midseason premiere, which features more of Nick’s past and a family divided in the post-apocalyptic world.

-First thing we see in this Fear The Walking Dead midseason premiere is Nick.
+The first thing we see in this Fear The Walking Dead midseason premiere is Nick.
 Really, this entire episode is about Nick Clark, which is fine by me.
 I think the character is fascinating.
 Also, he’s somewhat of an idiot at times.
 But, I have to say, Frank Dillane has been doing a stellar job of walking the line between Nick being a selfish idiot and a bright sweetheart.

-Fortunately, he finds shelter for the night, but is woken up quite violently by a woman with a baseball bat.
-She’s there with her daughter, and finds the bloodsoaked man quite intimidating, so she chases him out.
+Fortunately, he finds shelter for the night but is woken up quite violently by a woman with a baseball bat.
+She’s there with her daughter and finds the blood-soaked man quite intimidating, so she chases him out.
 Of course, this means he lost his water and supplies on the first day.
 But of course, nothing can harm Nick – in his own mind – so he takes off way too easily, in my opinion.
 Though the woman does get a few good swings – and hits – in.

 During the long, and now very dry, walk there, he comes across abandoned cars.
 I mean, he is walking on a main road, so that’s to be expected.
 He’s fortunate enough to find a water bottle with a bit left.
 He just has to snatch it out of a car with one of the infected in it.
 Of course, this doesn’t phase Nick, who also manages to get a radio.
-Suddenly, a car with three men wielding all kinds of weapons show up.
+Suddenly, a car with three men wielding all kinds of weapons shows up.

 Nick starts running and they shoot at him, but of course, they miss.
 Clearly, they’re not used to shooting at anything that moves.
-Nick escapes, but is desperately in need of some water, so when he comes across a cactus, he tries to eat the moist insides.
+Nick escapes but is desperately in need of some water, so when he comes across a cactus, he tries to eat the moist insides.
 Not a good idea!
-He get’s very sick and is left much worse than before he attempted to dine on cactus.
+He gets very sick and is left much worse than before he attempted to dine on cactus.

-Again, he slips into a dream of a flashback with Gloria and himself is at rehab, waiting for their parents to show up.
+Again, he slips into a dream of a flashback with Gloria and himself at rehab, waiting for their parents to show up.
 Her parents arrive first, and look pretty posh – just Beverly Hills wealthy, Nick guesses, after his guess of them being from Bel Air is strongly dismissed by Gloria.

 Madison is next to show up.
 She’s there alone, wearing black and looking very somber.
 They talk in a room alone and when Nick wonders why his dad isn’t there, his mom has to give the bad news; His dad just died in a car accident.
 Nick reacts very strongly to this, so Gloria hears him and comes back to watch Madison try to hold and comfort her son.

 While trying to recuperate from puking up the last bit of water in his stomach, Nick is relaxing against a car when he hears a noise.
 Two dogs – a pair of German Shepherds – are looking very hungry and Nick is their next meal.
 Just when one of them manages to sink its teeth into his leg, there’s some noise as a large group of the infected come walking in their direction.
-The dogs give up on Nick and starts going for one of the infected each.
+The dogs give up on Nick and start going for one of the infected each.

 Of course, the infected aren’t bothered much by this, and soon the rest of the infected attack the dogs instead and eat them.
 Then shots are being fired in the distance and you can hear some noise, so the infected take off in that direction.
-Nick hurries down, and starts eating the fresh remains of the dogs.
+Nick hurries down and starts eating the fresh remains of the dogs.
 Then he grabs a belt from one of the infected that the dogs got to.
-He tightens the belt around the bite wound on his leg, covers himself in blood and catches up with the group of The Dead, who were just feasting on the dogs.
+He tightens the belt around the bite wound on his leg, covers himself in blood, and catches up with the group of The Dead, who were just feasting on the dogs.

 All is not really well with Nick, who starts hallucinating that the infected are talking to him.
 And then, the one right next to him appears to be Gloria.
 Not the living version, but the infected version of her.
 They’re all asking Nick to join them but he focuses and manages to stop the hallucination.